kennethleungty/Alcohol-Image-Classifier-fastai/README.md

 Utilizing fastai to classify images of various types of alcoholic beverages

 ## Motivation
-- I was interested to try out fastai to run image classificaton.
-Since I am someone who enjoys tasting whisky from time to time, I decided that running a CNN classifier on alcohol images would be a nice topic to work on.
+I was interested to test out fastai to setup and run an image classificaton deep learning model.
+Since I am someone who enjoys whisky from time to time, I decided that running a CNN classifier on alcohol images would be a nice topic to work on.
 The code here is mostly adapted from what is already publicly provided by fastai (check it out at https://www.fast.ai/)
 ___

 ## Azure API Setup